 - While many of these algorithms are available in libraries for many programming languages and packages, unless the user understands the algorithms, they're a "black box".
 One objective is to make the box more transparent.

 When This Course is Typically Offered

-This course is usually offered online in the Spring and in-person in the Summer.
-It is being offered online during the Summer 2014 term.
+This course is usually offered online in the Spring (online) and Summer (Hybrid).